Costa del Sol

 Puerto Calero is all about the stylish marina named after Jose Calero, who designed this fashionable resort in the late 1980s.
 A wealth of boutique shops and waterfront restaurants line the coast here, creating a scenic walkway with wonderful views out to the yachts.

 There are a few upmarket hotels and some very special villas, perfect for a relaxing break.
 Water based excursions are also plentiful here.
-If that all sounds a bit quiet for you, Puerto Calero is next door to the popular Puerto del Carmen resort, which you can reach by boat or a short car journey.
+If that all sounds a bit quiet for you, Puerto Calero is next door to the popular resort of Puerto del Carmen, which you can reach by boat or a short car journey.
 With its vast array of shops, three impressive Blue Flag beaches, harbour, restaurants and dynamic nightlife, you’ll find plenty to do.

+Puerto Calero is a wonderful place to explore.
 Amble along the seafront and you’ll find interesting boutiques and some designer outlets to browse.
-Alternatively, bargain hunters may enjoy the bustling tourist market held twice a week at the marina.
+There is also a bustling tourist market held twice a week at the marina.
 Fashionistas may like to head to the Biosfera shopping centre in Puerto del Carmen, where you can peruse 4 floors of high street fashion outlets.
-The nearest supermarkets are a short taxi or car journey away.
+The nearest supermarkets are a short car journey away.

 The nearest beaches are in neighbouring resort Puerto del Carmen.
 Miles of golden sand are split between the 3 gorgeous Blue Flag beaches, offering something for everyone.
 The central beach, Playa Grande is backed by the shops and restaurants of the buzzing main strip, while Playa Chica and Playa Pocillos beaches are either side and very popular for watersports.

 Puerto Calero is the perfect base for water based adventures.
-The popular submarine cruise departs from the marina.
-Discover the ocean depths through the windows of the roomy vessel as divers coax the fishes with food, so you can get a good look at the local marine life.
-There are also deep sea fishing cruises available and many boat excursions including dolphin and whale spotting trips.
+The popular submarine cruise departs from the marina, as well as deep sea fishing cruises and many other boat excursions including dolphin and whale spotting trips.
 Plus, you can hop over to different points in the island including Puerto del Carmen.

 A visit to Timanfaya National Park is a must on a Lanzarote holiday.
 This protected inland region is a dynamic expanse of dormant volcanoes and ancient lava tubes that make for jaw dropping scenery.
 Join a guided tour through the park and view the fascinating craters and peaks.
 Upon your return to the tour start point, you are treated to some demonstrations of the high temperatures beneath the island’s surface.